 If you have questions about technology requirements for telehealth services, you should ask your provider.

 Home health care

 Medicare covers home health care if you are homebound, need skilled nursing or therapy care, and are prescribed home health care after a face-to-face visit with your doctor.
 During the public health emergency, some of these coverage requirements have been changed.

 - The homebound requirement can be met in additional ways: You can be considered homebound if your physician certifies that you cannot leave your home because you are at risk of medical complications if you go outside, or if you have a suspected or confirmed case of COVID-19.
 If you also need skilled care at home, you can qualify for the home health care benefit.

 - Other providers can prescribe home health care: Usually, a doctor has to prescribe home health care, but during the public health emergency other providers, including nurse practitioners and physician assistants, can prescribe the care, too.
 The face-to-face visit requirement can be met through telehealth.

 - Agencies can offer more services through telehealth: Home health care agencies can provide more services via telehealth, as long as the services are listed on your plan of care.
-The telehealth services may be used in place of in-person services listed on your plan of care.
+The telehealth services may not be used in place of in-person services listed on your plan of care.